benchopt/benchopt/doc/how.rst

 Multiple values can be computed in one objective as long as they are stored in a dictionary with a key being `objective_value`.
-This allows to compare different metrics in the same run.
+This allows to compute different metrics at once.

 Example
 ~~~~~~~